 Luca De Biase is an Italian journalist and essayist.
-He is innovation editor at Il Sole 24 Ore and Nòva24 (which he founded in 2005 and led until June 2011; and which he has been leading again since July 2013), and editor at La Vita Nòva, an award winning tablet magazine.
-He is a visiting professor in innovation journalism at Padua University; member of the Scientific Committee as master in sciences communications at Sissa Trieste; member of the Scientific Committee as master in big data analytics at Luiss University, Rome.
+He is innovation editor at Il Sole 24 Ore and Nòva24 (which he founded in 2005 and led until June 2011; and which he has been leading again since July 2013), and editor at La Vita Nòva, an award-winning tablet magazine.
+He is a Visiting Professor in innovation journalism at Padua University; a member of the Scientific Committee at Master in Science Communications at Sissa Trieste; a member of the Scientific Committee at Master in big data analytics at Luiss University, Rome.

-His recent advisory roles include, among others, being a Member of the Big Data Committee at Istituto Nazionale di Statistica, being a Member of the Commission for rights and duties on the internet, Chamber of Deputies at the Italian Parliament 2014-2016; Member of the Big Data task force at Ministero Istruzione, Università, Ricerca; Luca has been member of the permenent committee for innovation and the Italian digital agenda, 2014-2015; Luca has been advisor to the Prime Minister for the Digital Agenda in 2013-14; in 2012 Luca has been working with the Italian Ministry for Economic Development in a task force aimed at improving the innovative-startup ecosystem.
+His recent advisory roles include, among others, being a member of the Big Data Committee at Istituto Nazionale di Statistica, being a member of the Commission for rights and duties on the internet, Chamber of Deputies at the Italian Parliament 2014-2016; a member of the Big Data task force at Ministero Istruzione, Università, Ricerca; Luca has been a member of the permenent committee for innovation and the Italian digital agenda, 2014-2015; Luca has been an advisor to the Prime Minister for the Digital Agenda in 2013-14; in 2012 Luca has been working with the Italian Ministry for Economic Development in a task force aimed at improving the innovative-startup ecosystem.

 Founder, CEO at SciCom - Making Sense of Science